danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 .gesture(DragGesture(...))  // This will not work!
 ```

-However, adding a `DragGesture` to the content view means that it will start to conflict with the button style.
-For instance, quickly tapping the button will only trigger the button action and not the style, which means that we must handle double taps in both the button and the style.
-Also, the drag gesture will stop the style from detecting the long press etc.
+However, adding a `DragGesture` to the view means that it will start to conflict with the button style.
+For instance, quickly tapping the button will only trigger the button action and not the style.
+This means that we must handle double taps in both the button and the style.
+Also, turns out that the drag gesture will once again block scrolling, as we discussed earlier.
+We must therefore add a tap gesture before it to force a delay onto the drag gesture as we discussed earlier, but this introduces even more complexities since we now have a tap gesture, a drag gesture and a button style that must all play together.

-Adding drag gestures turned out to open a can of worms, the Pandora's box of gesture mayhem.
-Having the same functionality at many places means making the code more complex to avoid code duplication and future bugs.
-All in all, the simple solution above turned out to become not as simple when adding drag gestures to the mix.
+Adding drag gestures turned out to open a can of worms.

+Since the different parts of the code must handle the same functionality in different cases, I also had to make the code more complex to avoid code duplication.
+The simple solution above became a lot more complicated when adding drag gestures to the mix.
-I tried to rewrite the whole thing by removing the button style and only use gestures, but that turned out to be a dead end, since some gestures were then lost.

 I eventually came up with a solution that works great, that supports all the gestures that we've covered in this post.
 I will however not add it here, since it solves a bunch of nitty gritty details.

-If you want to take a look at it and give it a try, you can find it [here]({{page.button}}), as part of my [SwiftUIKit]({{page.swiftuikit}}) package.
-I'd love to hear what you think of it.
+You can find the source code [here]({{page.button}}), as part of my [SwiftUIKit]({{page.swiftuikit}}) library.
+Feel free to grab the code as it is or pull in the library with SPM if you want to try it out.

+Happy button mashing!